-In limited circumstances a request for a Level 1 appeal will be dismissed, which means we won't review the request.
+In limited circumstances, a request for a Level 1 appeal will be dismissed, which means we won't review the request.
 Examples of when a request will be dismissed include if the request is incomplete, if someone makes the request on your behalf but isn't legally authorized to do so or if you ask for your request to be withdrawn.
 If we dismiss a request for a Level 1 appeal, we will send a notice explaining why the request was dismissed and how to ask for a review of the dismissal.

-If we say no to all or part of your Level 1 appeal, your appeal will automatically go on to Level 2.
+If we say no to all or part of your Level 1 appeal for medical care your appeal will automatically go on to Level 2.
 The Level 2 appeal is conducted by an independent review organization that is not connected to us.

 - You do not need to do anything to start a Level 2 appeal.
-Medicare rules require we automatically send your appeal to Level 2 if we do not fully agree with your Level 1 appeal. - See Section 6.4 of this chapter for more information about Level 2 Appeals.
+Medicare rules require we automatically send your appeal for medical care to Level 2 if we do not fully agree with your Level 1 appeal. - See Section 6.4 of this chapter for more information about Level 2 Appeals. - For Part D drug appeals, if we say no to all or part of your appeal, you will need to ask for a Level 2 appeal.
+Part D appeals are discussed further in Section 7 of this chapter.